UK equity income funds are one of the most popular types of investment fund for investors in the UK.

 Interactive Investor has nearly £55 billion assets under management for more than 400,000 customers.

-You can invest in various equity income funds on the platform, and their search tool allows you to directly look up equity income funds that you may want to invest in.
+You can invest in various funds on the platform, and their search tool allows you to directly look up a specific UK equity income fund that you may want to invest in.

 Interactive Investor uses a “flat fee” structure to invest, meaning you can potentially save money if you invest regularly.